 A freelance writer whose work has appeared in American and English publications, I recently completed a novel, THE TAME MAN, and a screenplay adaptation, DEVOTED LADIES.
-I am represented by Martha Millard at Sterling Lord Literacy in New York City.
 I lived in London from 2000 to 2006 and am currently based in NYC.
 I’ve published essays, articles, cover pieces, as-told-to articles and reviews–plus a deliciously anonymous film and pop culture blog.
 I am a former Editorial Assistant at Harvard Review, and was the Arts Editor at Inside New York.
 I worked in publicity at New Yorker Films, was a co-founder of Firewater Films, and currently am a writer at the acclaimed educational movie website, BrainPOP.
 I was awarded a Mellon Foundation Grant, and received two Fellowship Grants from Columbia University.

 Specialties: Film, arts, fiction, humor, travel.